By Russ and Tiña De Maris

-Editor’s note: It appears that sometime when one of our staff writer’s laptop was left unguarded, another sort of “lap top” took over the keys to editorialize about the state of affairs of traveling pets.
+Editor’s note: It appears that sometime when one of our staff writer’s laptop was left unguarded, another sort of “lap top” took over the keys to editorialize about the state of affairs of RVing with a pet.
 We present it to you for your careful consideration.

 Dawgs!
 They seem to be just about everywhere in the RVing community.
 And that’s all great – provided you’re a “dog person.”
 Let me explain this from a slightly different perspective.
 Having been traveling with my folks for all 15 years of my life, I can tell you that RV traveling with a member of the feline species can be every bit as rewarding as doing the highway with a dog.

 Yes, we cats are “different” than dogs in terms of temperament.
 And from a practical standpoint, it’s tough to find any one of us that would necessarily bail out of the rig on a leash at every rest stop to visit the “pet area.”
 There are other considerations, too, and since I’ve managed to swipe the keyboard from Pop, I’ll share my observations, and those of my predecessor, T.F.
 Kitty, regarding RVing with a pet.

 First, a little advice about the laws of physics.
 The thought of a cat (or even a dog) necessarily running around loose in the rig while rolling down the highway sends chills down my furry spine.
 I’ve seen a few traveling pooches perched in the windshields of passing motorhomes, and all I can envision is the horrific splat that a flying Pekinese would make if the brakes had to be suddenly jammed, or worse still, a collision took place.